elmiquea/Brewery-Finder/README.md

 ## Features

-When a brewery type is selected, and search button is clicked, the five closest breweries are presented
+When a brewery type is selected, and search button is clicked, the five closest breweries are presented.

+When a brewery type is selected, and a zip code is entered, the five closest breweries to the center of that zip code are presented.

 Each brewery listing includes:
 - Name